 As a patient (or the loved one of a patient) in a medical emergency, tensions and fears are high, and each moment feels like an eternity.
 Someone is very ill or injured and it’s difficult to know how the situation will progress.
 Worst-case scenario fears and best-case scenario hopes are weighed minute by minute.
 By definition, an emergency is a surprise, and the shock of being IN this situation can be understandably overwhelming for those involved.

-All while communicating to their EMT partner.
+All while communicating with their EMT partner.
 And the hospital.
 While in a moving vehicle.

 It is clear to me that the crews at Community Ambulance Association of Ambler are dedicated to their patients and providing the very best medical care.
 While we hope you won’t need us, I’m proud to say – we’re here if you need us, and our crews will offer you or your loved ones the best care and compassion.